Student Support Services

 DE Program Review Fall 06

-Developmental education in the English/ESL department is part of Los Medanos College’s decentralized yet highly coordinated model of developmental education.
+Developmental education in the English department is part of Los Medanos College’s decentralized yet highly coordinated model of developmental education.
 Our mission is to provide students with a coordinated curriculum and comprehensive support services that will engage, challenge and support them as learners.

 Instructional methods include lecture, lab, collaborative learning/peer review, demonstration/modeling, discussion, and computer assisted instruction.
 Instructors commit to a theme-based approach that engages students and speaks to their issues and concerns, emphasizing an integrated teaching of reading and writing.
 The classroom environment is supportive yet challenging.